marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-csdl-specification.md

 | **Scale** | Specifies the number of digits to the right of the decimal point for the property value. | **Edm.Decimal** | Yes | No |
 | **SRID** | Specifies the Spatial System Reference System ID.
 For more information, see [SRID](http://en.wikipedia.org/wiki/SRID) and [SRID (SQL Server)](https://msdn.microsoft.com/library/bb964707.aspx). | **Edm.Geography, Edm.GeographyPoint, Edm.GeographyLineString, Edm.GeographyPolygon, Edm.GeographyMultiPoint, Edm.GeographyMultiLineString, Edm.GeographyMultiPolygon, Edm.GeographyCollection, Edm.Geometry, Edm.GeometryPoint, Edm.GeometryLineString, Edm.GeometryPolygon, Edm.GeometryMultiPoint, Edm.GeometryMultiLineString, Edm.GeometryMultiPolygon, Edm.GeometryCollection** | No | Yes |
 | **Unicode** | Indicates whether the property value is stored as Unicode. | **Edm.String** | Yes | Yes |
+?
+?
+?
+?
+?
+?
+?
+?

-> **Note**: When generating a database from a conceptual model, the Generate Database Wizard will recognize the value of the **StoreGeneratedPattern** attribute on a **Property** element if it is in the following namespace: http://schemas.microsoft.com/ado/2009/02/edm/annotation.
+> **Note**:?When generating a database from a conceptual model, the Generate Database Wizard will recognize the value of the **StoreGeneratedPattern** attribute on a **Property** element if it is in the following namespace: http://schemas.microsoft.com/ado/2009/02/edm/annotation.
 The supported values for the attribute are **Identity** and **Computed**.
 A value of **Identity** will produce a database column with an identity value that is generated in the database.
 A value of **Computed** will produce a column with a value that is computed in the database.

 ### Example